On the proofs of Leighton's Graph Covering Theorem, a notion dual to commensurability, and normal virtual retracts: (co)commensuration

 \begin{proof} By Lemma \ref{lem:complete-extension} $(i_1,i_2)$ extends a normal commensuration over some group $N\leq H$.
-Identifying $H$ with its canonical image in $G_1*_HG_2$, we get that $N\leq H\leq G_1*_HG_2$ is a finite index subgroup.
-Now since $N$ is normal in both $G_1$ and $G_2$ it is normalized by a generating set of $G_1*_HG_2$ and is therefore normal in the entire amalgamated free product.
-Now it is easy to see that which by \cite{karrass_finite_1973} is virtually free and therefore by residually finite.
-On particular $G_1*_HG_2$ admits a non-trivial finite quotient.
+Identifying $H$ with its canonical image in $G_1*_HG_2$, we get that $N \leq G_1*_HG_2$ is a finite index subgroup.
+Now since, by definition of a normal commensuration, $N$ is normal in both $G_1$ and $G_2$ it is normalized by a generating set of $G_1*_HG_2$ and is therefore normal in the entire amalgamated free product.
+Now it is easy to see that which by \cite[Theorem 1]{karrass_finite_1973} is virtually free and therefore residually finite.
+In particular $G_1*_HG_2$ admits a non-trivial finite quotient.

 \end{proof}

 \begin{cor} There is a commensuration $F_3 \stackrel{i_1}{\hookleftarrow} F_6 \stackrel{i_2}{\hookrightarrow} F_3$ where $F_3,F_6$ denote the free groups of ranks 3,6 respectively that does not admit a completion. \end{cor} \begin{proof} In \cite{bhattacharjee_constructing_1994} an amalgamated free product $F_3*_{F_6}F_3$ is constructed with the following properties that, firstly, the subgroup $F_6$ embeds as a finite index subgroup of each factor groups and, secondly, that $F_3*_{F_6}F_3$ is \define{nearly simple}, which means that has not finite quotients.
 Therefore, by Lemma \ref{lem:coco_implies_finite_quotients}, the commensuration associated to this this amalgamated free product does not admit a completion. \end{proof}